buddemat/ds-object-detection-urban-environment/README.md

 | Optimizer         | Momentum optimizer (value 0.9)                 |
 | Learning rate     | Cosine decay (base: 0.04, warmup rate: 0.013333, warmup steps: 200) |

 When looking at the results of this experiment, it becomes clear that the model still does not seem to have converged.
 As a result, further increase of the number of epochs is warranted.
+Training and evaluation loss are on par, indicating that overfitting is not an issue here.

-Additionally, we can observe a jump in the loss after approximately 2.5k steps and a subsequent decline plateauing on a higher level.
+Additionally, we can observe a jump in the loss after approximately 500 steps and again at ca. 2.5k steps and a subsequent decline plateauing on a higher level.
 While it is not completely evident what caused this, one explanation may be that due to a too large learning rate, the training jumped out and got stuck in a local minimum.
 We will therefore investigate a lower initial learning rate.

 ![png](visualizations/tensorboard_experiment-1_training_ignore_outliers.png)